MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-publisherdisplayname.md

 ---
-Description: A friendly name for the publisher that can be displayed to users.
+description: A friendly name for the publisher that can be displayed to users.
 Search.Product: eADQiWindows 10XVcnh
 title: PublisherDisplayName (Windows 10) ms.assetid: 8df2d218-e62d-4b2e-8db5-3436c67aa04c